Gao Hucheng: Government

 In 1994, Gao was appointed head of the Planning and Finance Department of the Ministry of Foreign Trade and Economic Cooperation (MOFTEC), a predecessor of the Ministry of Commerce, and promoted to assistant minister in 1997, a job he held for the next five years.

 In 2002, Gao was transferred from the central government to Guangxi Zhuang Autonomous Region, where he served as Vice Chairman (governor).
 Only a year later, he returned to the reorganized MOFTEC, now called Ministry of Commerce, as Vice Minister.
 He stayed in the position for 10 years, and concurrently served as China's International Trade Negotiation Representative from 2010 to 2013.
 At the 12th National People's Congress of March 2013, Gao was appointed Minister of Commerce in the cabinet of Premier Li Keqiang, replacing the outgoing minister Chen Deming.
 Gao left his post as Minister of Commerce in 2017.

 Gao was a full member of the 18th Central Committee of the Chinese Communist Party.
+He was also the Chairperson of the Environment Protection and Resources Conservation Committee (EPRCC) of the 13th National People's Congress.